sillsdev/FwSupportTools/vagrant/development/fwdev-w1604/basebox.md

         sudo apt install -y synaptic gdebi vim meld openssh-server

 * Turn off automatic updates, so that a user won't turn off the machine during updates, which may make a mess.
 In Wasta 16.04 or 18.04, launch Software Settings (or "Software & Updates" in Ubuntu 18.04), go to the Updates tab.
 'Automatically check for updates' to 'Every two weeks'.
-Close and re-open the Software Settings window to make 'When there are security updates' work.
+Close and re-open the Software Settings window if needed to make 'When there are security updates' work.
 Change 'When there are security updates' to 'Download automatically'.
 Change 'When there are other updates' to 'Display every two weeks'.
 Change 'Notify me of..' to 'Never'.

   For fwtest, set "When there are security updates" to "Display immediately" to prevent the fwtest machine from starting downloads immediately upon boot, which gets in the way of the machine being used to immediately install software to test.